 - 3 tbsp nutritional yeast

-- 2 heaped tbsp tomato paste
+- 2 heaped tablespoon tomato paste

-- Zest of 1 unwaxed lemon
+- 1 unwaxed lemon (zest only)

-- 2 tsp marmite or vegemite
+- 2 teaspoon marmite or vegemite

-- 2 tsp dried oregano
+- 2 teaspoon dried oregano

-- 3 tbsp chopped fresh rosemary
+- 3 tablespoon chopped fresh rosemary

 - Salt and pepper to taste (don’t use salt if using marmite / vegemite)

-Preheat oven to 200°C / 400°F / Gas Mark 6.
+- Preheat oven to 200°C / 400°F / Gas Mark 6.
 Line a cake or loaf tin with baking parchment.

-Take about two-thirds of the toasted nuts/seeds and roughly chop them in a blender.
+- Take about two-thirds of the toasted nuts/seeds and roughly chop them in a blender.

-Transfer the mixture to the lined tin.
+- Transfer the mixture to the lined tin.
 Roast for 45 minutes.
 The topping should be nice and crisp once done.

-Serve with roast potatoes, vegetables and gravy.
+- Serve with roast potatoes, vegetables and gravy.